Compare House Removals

 The actual application process is largely contingent on where you choose to live.
 Depending on the council, you will either have to apply directly to the school or via the local authority.
 To find out your local council, visit the Gov.uk website and type in your new postcode.

 When oversubscription to schools happens, there will be certain criteria outlined by the admissions office which will be taken into account.
 It's worth finding out about this criteria, which will likely include distance between your house and school, academic record, and welfare of the child.

 Securing a place will also depend on the time of year you are moving.
 Some councils, such as Buckinghamshire County Council, will have a guide written up for people moving house midway through the school year.

 Councils will usually have different contact details if your child has special educational needs.
-This will take into account your situation and will be able to give you information that is more suited to you and your child.
+This will take into account your situation and will be able to give you information suited to you and your child.